NeoGeographyToolkit/StereoPipelineTest/README.txt

     pytest --timeout=14400 -n 4 -q -s -r a --tb=no --config release_lunokhod1.conf -k ssCSM_SAR

-To run several tests, whose direcory names are test1, test2, test3, use:
+To run several tests, whose directory names are test1, test2, test3, use:

   -k 'test1 or test2 or test3'